MarcoPolo/marcopolo.github.io/_posts/2019-02-21-the-craftsman-sennet.md

 on the idea that a society of skilled craftsmen could result in a society closer to self governance.
 An idea close to Jefferson.
 Perhaps it's because I've been reading Ron Chernow's Hamilton biography, but I'm primed to be suspect of Jefferson's political theories.
-I'm surpised by Sennet's belief here as he classifies a lot of somewhat surprising things as crafts (parenting, experience, etc), but doesn't seem to classify governance and politics as a craft.
+I'm surprised by Sennet's belief here as he classifies a lot of somewhat surprising things as crafts (parenting, experience, etc.), but doesn't seem to classify governance and politics as a craft.

   It's a great book, and I'd recommend it.
 I was introduced to it from Paul Sellers.
 Here's an excerpt of his thoughts on it.